Smoggie

-Smoggie or Smoggy is a nickname given to people from Teesside, Northern England, as well as the local accent and dialect.
-It originated with visiting football supporters and is a contraction of 'smog monster'.
+Smoggie is a colloquial term used to refer to people from the Teesside area of North East England.
+The term is also used to describe the local accent and dialect spoken in the area.
+The term relates to the area's notoriety for its high levels of pollution from local industry, which resulted in a thick smog that often blanketed the region.
+Despite popular belief that the term originates from the 1960s, its earliest recorded use is in the 1990s, as visiting football supporters from other areas of the country began to refer to the locals as "smog monsters", which was later shortened to "smoggies".
+Despite its origins as a term of derision, "Smoggie" has since been adopted as a term of pride by many residents of Teesside.

 History

 Originally, this was a term of abuse for supporters of Middlesbrough F.C. coined by their Sunderland A.F.C. counterparts.
 The name was meant to refer to the heavy air pollution once produced by the local petrochemical industry, and from Dorman Long.
 Though, at first, Smoggie was used as a pejorative term, it has become an example of reappropriation with many people now proudly calling themselves 'Smoggies'.

 Current usage

 Primarily directed at people from Teesside, 'Smoggies' is often used to describe the areas of Teesside with a noticeable amount of industry.
 The term was referred to by Middlesbrough South and East Cleveland MP, Tom Blenkinsop, in the House of Commons, and was recorded in Hansard, in July 2011.
-Smoggies has occasional use as a nickname for Middlesbrough F.C..
+Smoggies has occasional use as a nickname for Middlesbrough F.C.
 In 2013 the Cleveland Art Society organised a major exhibition of the works of local artists entitled Smoggies Allowed in an Art Gallery.